 This list is by no means complete!
 Please let me know if you have a good suggestion that will help to teach our young people lifelong lessons.
-I hope that these books will help you start or continue a conversation that has to happen in order for our world to be a better place for everyone.
+I hope that these best social justice books for teens will help you start or continue a conversation that has to happen in order for our world to be a better place for everyone.

 And, here is a link to my ongoing list of favorite books on Amazon!

 I would love to stay in touch!